RAM Evaluation Results

 March 2026 · Black Sheep AI Research

-We evaluated RAM across four models (Qwen3-8B, Qwen3-30B-A3B, GLM-4.7-Flash, GLM-4.7), three architectures (dense transformer, sparse MoE, dense MoE), and multiple RAM versions (v1 through v3-opt).
-Here are the complete results.
+We tested RAM on four models (Qwen3-8B, Qwen3-30B-A3B, GLM-4.7-Flash, GLM-4.7) spanning three architectures (dense transformer, sparse MoE, dense MoE) across multiple RAM versions from v1 through v3-opt.
+Here's everything we found.

 Test Environment